kcarnold/cs344/content/units/06recap/homework.md

 - How everything works from the ground up
 - Practice with array computing
 - Build intuition for things like learning rates
+-->

 ## This Week's Fundamentals

-Complete the following notebooks for this week.
+Complete the following notebook for this week.
 Do your work in the corresponding notebook.

-TODO:

-- consider advancing the linreg one to logistic reg
-- start the mini project about NN from the ground up?

-- {{% fundamentals name="Softmax 1" nbname="u5n1-softmax.ipynb" %}}: practice using `softmax`
+- {{% fundamentals name="MNIST Classifier" nbname="u6n1-mnist-clf.ipynb" %}}: Training a basic classifier on MNIST using mini-batch gradient descent
-- {{% fundamentals name="Softmax and Sigmoid" nbname="u5n2-softmax-2.ipynb" %}}: More `softmax` practice and connect with `sigmoid`
-- {{% fundamentals name="Fitting Linear Regression by Gradient Descent" nbname="u5n3-linreg-manual.ipynb" %}}

-TODO: This should be chapter 6 or 7?

-These are mostly self-contained, but you may find it helpful to refer to {{< fastbook num="4" nbname="04_mnist_basics.ipynb" >}}.

 ## Submitting

 In the Moodle assignment for this Homework:

-1. Attach each `ipynb` file separately.
+1. Attach the `ipynb` file.
+2. Copy and paste your paragraph answer to the Narrative section into the Moodle text box.
-2. Copy and paste your responses to the Analysis questions (where applicable) into the text box.
+3. Copy and paste your responses to the Analysis questions (where applicable) into the text box.